-Rainwater harvesting is one of the main sources of water for a lot of people, especially in Africa.
+Rainwater harvesting is one of the main sources of water for a lot of people, especially in Africa and other developing regions.
 This is generally done via the use of a water catchment and collection basin.
 Water collected using a water catchment can be used to water our vegetable gardens, livestock, perform daily chores, cook, and even for drinking.
 Water collected directly from the atmosphere can be used for drinking, even without boiling.
-In many parts of Africa, water catchment and rainwater harvesting have proven to be a very important source of water to many.
+In many parts of Africa, water catchment and rainwater harvesting have proven to be very important sources of water to many.
 People build different catchment systems from roofs and gutters.
 Websites exist which help people with designs and different means of building great water catchment systems for harvesting rainwater.

 A major advantage of this method is that it allows for the conservation of safe drinking water while the harvested rainwater is used to take care of daily chores.
 This method is also useful in areas where the natural landscape acts as a natural water catchment and favors the collection of rainwater.
 This makes it possible for rainwater to be harvested in large quantities.
 This harvested water can then be treated and supplied to the population such as in the case of the Greater Sydney area, Australia (Maxwell-Gaines, 2018).

 Mostly practiced in developing countries, this method of credit entails the provision of loans to households and small enterprises in an effort to increase access to a safe and improved water source as well as sanitation.
 Most water credit investments are financed by governments and other public-sector organizations, but due to the fact that their current investment levels aren’t enough to reach everyone, private organizations and Micro Credit institutions have come in to complement the effort.
 Microcredits usually target the poor and less fortunate and help them to gain access to clean and improved water sources, safe water, and sanitation.